zyyedi/CSC-631-HW3/README.md

 Created on Unity version 2019.3.1f1

 ## Special Change after merge
 - Jump function by pressing the "k" key needs to be done at first.
 Because the cube jumps based on its own coordinate, not the scene coordinate.
-If
+If the cube's up side is facing down the cube will not move at all.
+The team will try to update and repair this bug.

 ## Controls